Aptul9/viet-chatter/docs/user/11-workflows-and-use-cases.md

-# Workflow e casi d'uso
+# Workflows and use cases

-Esempi concreti di cosa succede in scenari reali.
+Concrete examples of what happens in real scenarios.

-## Caso 1: prima persona aggiunta alla regola
+## Case 1: first person added to the rule

-**Situazione**: hai appena configurato il bot.
-La regola dice "rispondi a numeri vietnamiti".
-Hoa (numero +84...) ti scrive per la prima volta.
+**Situation**: you have just configured the bot.
+The rule says "reply to Vietnamese numbers".
+Hoa (number +84...) writes to you for the first time.

-**Cronologia**:
+**Timeline**:

-- 14:00 Hoa scrive "Hi!
+- 14:00 Hoa writes "Hi!
 How are you?".
-- 14:00 il bot vede, controlla la regola: numero +84, passa.
+- 14:00 the bot sees, checks the rule: number +84, passes.
-- 14:00 il bot inizia il timer di silenzio (2 minuti).
-Lei sta scrivendo?
-Aspetta.
+- 14:00 the bot starts the silence timer (2 minutes).
+Is she writing?
+Wait.
-- 14:02 due minuti di silenzio, raffica chiusa.
+- 14:02 two minutes of silence, burst closed.
-- 14:02 calcolo del delay: con Hoa non hai cronologia di risposte, default 30 minuti.
+- 14:02 delay calc: with Hoa there is no reply history, default 30 minutes.
-- 14:02 con casualita +/-20%: per esempio 27 minuti.
-Risposta programmata per le 14:29.
+- 14:02 with randomness +/-20%: say 27 minutes.
+Reply scheduled for 14:29.
-- 14:29 il bot manda: "Hey Hoa, all good.
+- 14:29 the bot sends: "Hey Hoa, all good.
 You?".
-- 14:29 l'AI nota che Hoa scrive in inglese, salva nel profilo `languages: [en]`.
+- 14:29 the AI notes that Hoa writes in English, saves to the profile `languages: [en]`.

-**Diario aggiornato**: niente di importante o secondario ancora estratto (la conversazione è troppo iniziale).
+**Journal updated**: nothing important or secondary extracted yet (the conversation is too early-stage).

-## Caso 2: raffica di 4 messaggi
+## Case 2: burst of 4 messages

-**Situazione**: Lan (in lista) ti manda 4 messaggi in fila.
+**Situation**: Lan (on the list) sends you 4 messages in a row.

-**Cronologia**:
+**Timeline**:

-- 09:30 Lan: "Ciao".
+- 09:30 Lan: "Hi".
-- 09:30 timer parte (2 min).
+- 09:30 timer starts (2 min).
-- 09:30:15 Lan: "Come stai?" -> timer reset.
+- 09:30:15 Lan: "How are you?" -> timer reset.
-- 09:30:35 Lan: "Ho una cosa da dirti..." -> timer reset.
+- 09:30:35 Lan: "I have something to tell you..." -> timer reset.
-- 09:31:10 Lan: "Hai 5 minuti?" -> timer reset.
+- 09:31:10 Lan: "Got 5 minutes?" -> timer reset.
-- 09:33:10 due minuti di silenzio totale, raffica chiusa.
+- 09:33:10 two minutes of total silence, burst closed.
-- 09:33:10 calcolo delay: ultime 5 risposte a Lan in media 45 minuti, +/-20% -> per esempio 41 min.
+- 09:33:10 delay calc: last 5 replies to Lan on average 45 minutes, +/-20% -> say 41 min.
-- 09:33:10 risposta programmata per le 10:14.
+- 09:33:10 reply scheduled for 10:14.
-- 10:14 il bot manda UNA risposta che indirizza tutti e 4 i messaggi: "Ciao Lan, sto bene, dimmi pure".
+- 10:14 the bot sends ONE reply that addresses all 4 messages: "Hi Lan, I'm well, tell me".

-## Caso 3: tu rispondi prima del bot
+## Case 3: you reply before the bot

-**Situazione**: come Caso 2, ma alle 10:00 (prima delle 10:14 programmate) tu rispondi a mano.
+**Situation**: like Case 2, but at 10:00 (before the scheduled 10:14) you reply by hand.

-**Cronologia**:
+**Timeline**:

-- 10:00 tu scrivi: "tutto ok, dimmi" da telefono.
+- 10:00 you write: "all good, tell me" from the phone.
-- 10:00 il bot vede l'evento `out_manual`, annulla il job programmato per le 10:14.
+- 10:00 the bot sees the `out_manual` event, cancels the job scheduled for 10:14.
-- 10:00 chat torna in stato `IDLE`.
+- 10:00 chat returns to `IDLE` state.
-- 10:14 niente parte (job era stato cancellato).
+- 10:14 nothing fires (job had been cancelled).

-**Latency**: 30 minuti dal terzo messaggio di Lan.
-Questa entra nella media rolling per i prossimi calcoli.
+**Latency**: 30 minutes from Lan's third message.
+This enters the rolling average for the next calculations.

-## Caso 4: bot offline e poi torna
+## Case 4: bot offline, then comes back

-**Situazione**: spegni il PC alle 18:00.
-Lan ti scrive alle 19:00, alle 20:30, alle 21:45.
-Riaccendi il PC alle 22:30 (ma siamo in night window, 22-06).
+**Situation**: you shut down the PC at 18:00.
+Lan writes at 19:00, at 20:30, at 21:45.
+You turn the PC back on at 22:30 (but we are in the night window, 22-06).

-**Cronologia**:
+**Timeline**:

-- 22:30 lanci il bot, parte il boot.
+- 22:30 you launch the bot, boot starts.
-- 22:30 reconciliation: il bot vede che Lan ha 3 messaggi nuovi rispetto all'ultimo che aveva visto (15:00).
-Li carica.
+- 22:30 reconciliation: the bot sees Lan has 3 new messages since the last one it had seen (15:00).
+Loads them.
-- 22:30 normalmente farebbe partire l'accumulazione e il calcolo delay.
-Ma calcolando il delay, il fire cadrebbe in night window -> shift al mattino.
+- 22:30 normally it would start accumulation and the delay calc.
+But computing the delay, the fire would fall in the night window -> shift to the morning.
-- 22:30 risposta programmata per le 06:05 circa (06:00 + jitter casuale).
+- 22:30 reply scheduled for around 06:05 (06:00 + random jitter).
-- 06:05 risposta parte.
+- 06:05 reply fires.

-## Caso 5: compleanno
+## Case 5: birthday

-**Situazione**: durante una conversazione 3 settimane fa, Hoa ha detto "il mio compleanno è il 22 febbraio".
-L'AI ha estratto e salvato come fatto importante, con data ricorrente.
+**Situation**: during a conversation 3 weeks ago, Hoa said "my birthday is February 22".
+The AI extracted and saved it as an important fact, with recurring date.

-**Cronologia**:
+**Timeline**:

-- 22 febbraio, 09:00 (orario "buona ora del mattino" + jitter): scatta il job auguri.
+- February 22, 09:00 ("good time of morning" + jitter): the wishes job fires.
-- 09:00 il bot controlla: nelle ultime 12 ore avete scambiato messaggi?
+- 09:00 the bot checks: in the last 12 hours have you exchanged messages?
 No.
-- 09:00 il bot manda automaticamente: "Hey Hoa, tanti auguri!".
+- 09:00 the bot automatically sends: "Hey Hoa, happy birthday!".

-**Variante**: voi avete chattato alle 23:50 della sera prima.
-Alle 09:00 il bot vede gli scambi recenti, NON manda gli auguri come messaggio separato.
-Aspetta che Hoa risponda al messaggio precedente: quando lei risponde, l'AI durante la generazione vede "oggi è il compleanno" nel diario e include l'augurio nella risposta normale.
+**Variant**: you chatted at 23:50 the night before.
+At 09:00 the bot sees the recent exchanges, does NOT send the wishes as a separate message.
+It waits for Hoa to reply to the previous message: when she replies, the AI during generation sees "today is the birthday" in the journal and includes the wishes in the normal reply.

-## Caso 6: cuore secco dopo conversazione lunga
+## Case 6: dry heart after a long conversation

-**Situazione**: con Lan avete chattato per 2 ore di seguito (15 messaggi a testa).
-Il tuo ultimo messaggio era una battuta.
-Lei risponde solo con un cuore.
+**Situation**: with Lan you chatted for 2 straight hours (15 messages each).
+Your last message was a joke.
+She replies only with a heart.

-**Cronologia**:
+**Timeline**:

-- 17:00 il tuo ultimo messaggio (via bot).
+- 17:00 your last message (via bot).
-- 17:02 Lan: "❤️" -> arriva al bot come messaggio.
+- 17:02 Lan: "heart emoji" -> arrives at the bot as a message.
-- 17:04 raffica chiusa (silenzio 2 min).
+- 17:04 burst closed (silence 2 min).
-- 17:04 il bot calcola la risposta.
-L'AI valuta:
+- 17:04 the bot computes the reply.
+The AI evaluates:
-  - Conversazione molto attiva oggi: si.
+  - Very active conversation today: yes.
-  - Lei ha mandato solo un cuore: chiusura ambigua.
+  - She sent only a heart: ambiguous closure.
-  - Suggerisce `revive_hint = { attempt_in_minutes: 50 }`.
+  - Suggests `revive_hint = { attempt_in_minutes: 50 }`.
-- 17:04 il bot decide: skip risposta immediata (l'AI ha detto skip per l'❤️ singolo).
-Ma crea un job revive per le 17:54.
+- 17:04 the bot decides: skip immediate reply (the AI said skip for the single heart).
+But creates a revive job for 17:54.
-- 17:54 scatta il revive.
-AI genera follow-up leggero: "Per la cronaca, era una battuta ;)".
-Manda.
+- 17:54 the revive fires.
+AI generates a light follow-up: "For the record, it was a joke ;)".
+Sends.
-- 18:30 Lan non ha risposto.
-Il job è già stato fatto, non si ripete.
+- 18:30 Lan has not replied.
+The job is already done, does not repeat.

-## Caso 7: re-engage dopo 2 settimane
+## Case 7: re-engage after 2 weeks

-**Situazione**: con Mai non parli da 14 giorni.
-La regola di filtro la include.
+**Situation**: you have not talked to Mai for 14 days.
+The filter rule includes her.

-**Cronologia**:
+**Timeline**:

-- giorno 14, ore 09:00: cron giornaliero scansiona le chat.
+- day 14, 09:00: daily cron scans the chats.
-- 09:00 trova Mai: ultimo scambio 14 giorni fa, soglia 14 giorni superata, nessun job pendente, non in stato `cold`.
+- 09:00 finds Mai: last exchange 14 days ago, 14-day threshold exceeded, no pending job, not in `cold` state.
-- 09:00 crea un job re-engage per le 10:30 (orario sensato + jitter).
+- 09:00 creates a re-engage job for 10:30 (sensible time + jitter).
-- 10:30 scatta.
-AI legge diario di Mai: "lavora a Hanoi", "ultima volta era stressata".
+- 10:30 fires.
+AI reads Mai's journal: "works in Hanoi", "last time she was stressed".
-- 10:30 AI genera: "Hey Mai, come va?
-Tutto ok col lavoro?".
-Manda.
+- 10:30 AI generates: "Hey Mai, how is it going?
+All good with work?".
+Sends.
-- giorno 21 (7 giorni dopo): Mai non ha risposto.
-Mai marcata come `cold`.
-Niente più re-engage finche lei non scrive prima.
+- day 21 (7 days later): Mai has not replied.
+Mai marked as `cold`.
+No more re-engage until she writes first.

-## Caso 8: tu invii a freddo (proattivo)
+## Case 8: you send cold (proactive)

-**Situazione**: tu apri WhatsApp e scrivi a Hoa di tua iniziativa "Hey, hai un consiglio per un ristorante?".
+**Situation**: you open WhatsApp and write to Hoa on your own "Hey, got a restaurant recommendation?".

-**Cronologia**:
+**Timeline**:

-- 12:00 il tuo `out_manual`.
-Il bot lo vede, lo registra in `processed_messages`.
-State resta `IDLE` (nessun in pendente).
+- 12:00 your `out_manual`.
+The bot sees it, records it in `processed_messages`.
+State stays `IDLE` (no pending incoming).
-- 12:30 Hoa risponde: "Sushi place near Old Quarter".
+- 12:30 Hoa replies: "Sushi place near Old Quarter".
-- 12:30 il bot vede l'incoming, applica filtro, accumulo e delay.
+- 12:30 the bot sees the incoming, applies filter, accumulation and delay.
-- ~13:15 il bot risponde basandosi sul tuo messaggio + il suo.
-Gestisce normalmente.
+- ~13:15 the bot replies based on your message + hers.
+Handles it normally.

-Niente di speciale: i tuoi messaggi proattivi entrano nello storico, tutto il resto come al solito.
+Nothing special: your proactive messages enter the history, everything else as usual.

-## Caso 9: cambio di tono nel tempo
+## Case 9: tone change over time

-**Situazione**: con Phuong il tono iniziale era "casual scherzoso".
-Da una settimana lei sta passando un brutto periodo (lavoro, famiglia).
+**Situation**: with Phuong the initial tone was "casual, joking".
+For a week she has been going through a bad time (work, family).

-**Cronologia evolutiva**:
+**Evolutionary timeline**:

-- giorno 1-7: nota tono "casual, ironico, battute".
+- days 1-7: tone note "casual, ironic, jokes".
-- giorno 8: lei dice "sono molto stressata".
-L'AI estrae fatto effimero, e nel `tone_update` propone "supportivo, attento, meno battute".
+- day 8: she says "I'm very stressed".
+The AI extracts an ephemeral fact, and in the `tone_update` proposes "supportive, attentive, fewer jokes".
-- giorno 8 in poi: il bot genera risposte più caring.
-Il diario contiene il fatto effimero "stressata dal lavoro" che scade tra 7 giorni.
+- day 8 onwards: the bot generates more caring replies.
+The journal contains the ephemeral fact "stressed by work" expiring in 7 days.
-- giorno 15: il fatto effimero scade.
-La nota di tono resta finche l'AI non rileva un cambio nei suoi messaggi (lei torna allegra).
+- day 15: the ephemeral fact expires.
+The tone note stays until the AI detects a change in her messages (she goes back to cheerful).
-- giorno 20: lei dice "tutto risolto, finalmente respiro!".
-L'AI aggiorna `tone_update = "casual, scherzoso"`.
+- day 20: she says "all sorted, finally I can breathe!".
+The AI updates `tone_update = "casual, joking"`.

-## Caso 10: regola di filtro modificata in corsa
+## Case 10: filter rule modified on the fly

-**Situazione**: il bot gira da 3 giorni.
-Vuoi escludere il numero di Linh.
+**Situation**: the bot has been running for 3 days.
+You want to exclude Linh's number.

-**Cronologia**:
+**Timeline**:

-- 16:00 apri la web UI (`http://localhost:3000`, tab Filter) e aggiungi `+84LinhNumber` a "Blocked numbers", Save.
-Oppure equivalentemente edit `config/user-config.yaml` blocco `filter.blockedNumbers` e salva.
+- 16:00 you open the web UI (`http://localhost:3000`, Filter tab) and add `+84LinhNumber` to "Blocked numbers", Save.
+Or equivalently edit `config/user-config.yaml` `filter.blockedNumbers` block and save.
-- 16:00 il bot rileva il file modificato, ricarica la regola, valida con zod, swap atomico.
+- 16:00 the bot detects the modified file, reloads the rule, validates with zod, atomic swap.
-- 16:01 Linh ti scrive.
-Il bot legge, controlla la NUOVA regola: numero in blacklist -> non passa.
-Ignora.
+- 16:01 Linh writes to you.
+The bot reads, checks the NEW rule: number in blacklist -> does not pass.
+Ignores.

-Niente downtime, niente restart.
+No downtime, no restart.